 Make your first appointment with your family doctor or gynaecologist.
 You may also book an appointment with a midwife.
 You’ll see the doctor or midwife throughout your pregnancy for tests and check-ups.
 You can give birth in a hospital, birthing centre or at home.

 The basic health insurance covers you for seven check-ups, two ultrasounds, allows CHF 100 for ante-natal classes, the cost of childbirth and post-natal care, three breastfeeding sessions and a follow-up exam.
 You pay nothing towards these costs.

-For more information, see the Expatica article Having a baby in Switzerland.
+For more information, see our guide to having a baby in Switzerland.